Skip to Content

 Idle Jet Cleaning

-The carburetor works hard; it processes a lot of gas and air, and over time dirt collects inside the bowl and the jets.
-A thorough cleaning every few years is advised; however, the carburetor needs to be removed and stripped to nail this procedure successfully.
+The carburetor works hard; it processes a lot of gas and air, and dirt collects inside the bowl and the jets over time.
+A thorough cleaning couple of years is advised; however, the carburetor must be removed and stripped to nail it successfully.

-Cleaning the idle jet is, for most carburetors, a lot less work.
+For most carburetors, cleaning the idle jet is a lot less work.
 Many manufacturers allow for easy access, and only a few tools, like screwdrivers, are required.

 The process is simple and looks like this: